lightray22/andromeda-desktop-clients/README.md

 ### Targets

 There are several binaries and libraries in the full suite.
-To build one individually, go to its build subdirectory after running cmake, before building.
 By default, all targets will be built (see the preqrequisites sections for each!).

+To build one individually, run cmake normally then build with the directory of the target.
+E.g. `cmake ..; cmake --build bin/cli-fuse`.
+Alternatively, run cmake targeted at the directory you desire to build, then make normally.
+This has the benefit of only checking dependencies for the target you want to build.
+E.g. `cmake ../src/bin/andromeda-fuse-cli; cmake --build .`.

 - `src/lib/andromeda` the core library that implements communication with the server
 - `src/bin/andromeda-fuse-cli` and `src/lib/andromeda-fuse` for mounting with FUSE